-4.1.
+- 4.1.
 The following is considered unacceptable use of the Trust's ICT facilities.
-Any breach of this policy may result in disciplinary or behaviour proceedings.

-4.2.
-Unacceptable use of the ICT facilities includes:
+Any breach of this policy may result in disciplinary or behaviour proceedings. - 4.2.
+Unacceptable use of the ICT facilities includes: - 4.2.1.

-- 4.2.1.
 Using the ICT facilities to breach intellectual property rights or copyright; - 4.2.2.
 Bully or harass someone else, or to promote unlawful discrimination; - 4.2.3.
 Using the ICT facilities to breach the other policies or procedures; - 4.2.4.
 Any illegal conduct, or activity which is deemed to be advocating illegal conduct; - 4.2.5.
 Online gambling, inappropriate advertising, phishing and/or financial scams; - 4.2.6.
 Accessing, creating, storing, linking to or sending material that is pornographic, offensive, obscene or otherwise inappropriate or harmful; - 4.2.7.
 Consensual and non-consensual sharing of nude and semi-nude images and/or videos and/or livestreams; - 4.2.8.
 Activity which defames or disparages the Trust, or risks bringing the Trust into disrepute; - 4.2.9.
 Sharing confidential information about the Trust, its pupils, or other members of school communities; - 4.2.10.
 Connecting any device to the ICT network without approval from authorised personnel; - 4.2.11.
 Setting up any software, applications or web services on the network without approval by authorised personnel, or creating or using any programme, tool or item of software designed to interfere with the functioning of the ICT facilities, accounts or data; - 4.2.12.
 Gaining, or attempting to gain, access to restricted areas of the network, or to any password-protected information, without approval from authorised personnel; - 4.2.13.
 Allowing, encouraging or enabling others to gain (or attempt to gain) unauthorised access to the ICT facilities; - 4.2.14.
-Causing intentional damage to the ICT facilities;

-- 4.2.15.
-Removing, deleting or disposing of the ICT equipment, systems, programmes or information without permission from authorised personnel; - 4.2.16.
+Causing intentional damage to the ICT facilities; - 4.2.15.
+Removing, deleting or disposing of the ICT equipment, systems, programmes or information without permission from authorised personnel;

+- 4.2.16.
 Causing a data breach by accessing, modifying, or sharing data (including personal data) to which a user is not permitted by authorised personnel to have access, or without authorisation; - 4.2.17.
 Using inappropriate or offensive language; - 4.2.18.
 Promoting a private or personal business, unless permissions has been granted to do so; - 4.2.19.
-Using websites or mechanisms to bypass the filtering or monitoring mechanisms - 4.2.20.
-Engaging in content or conduct that is extremist, racist, or discriminatory in any other way; - 4.2.21.
-Using AI tools and generative chatbots without permission; - 4.2.22.
-During assessments, including internal and external assessments, and coursework (unless specifically allowed); - 4.2.23.
-Any context where AI-generated content is presented as a pupil's own work. - 4.3.
+Using websites or mechanisms to bypass the filtering or monitoring mechanisms; - 4.2.20.
+Engaging in content or conduct that is extremist, racist, or discriminatory in any other way. - 4.3.
 This is not an exhaustive list.
-The Trust will use the professional judgement of its officers to determine whether any act or behaviour not on the list above is considered unacceptable use of the ICT facilities.
+The Trust will use the professional judgement of its officers to determine whether any act or behaviour not on the list above is considered unacceptable use of the ICT facilities. - 4.4.
+Artificial Intelligence (AI) can bring many benefits in an educational context.
+Users must make sure they approach the use of AI appropriately including: - 4.4.1.
+Using AI tools and generative chatbots responsibly and with awareness of data sensitivity; - 4.4.2.
+Using AI tools and generative chatbots in a way that will not infringe copyright or intellectual property conventions; - 4.4.3.
+Using AI tools and generative chatbots in a way that will comply with all relevant legislation and guidance, with reference to guidance contained in Keeping Children Safe in Education; - 4.4.4.
+Staff should always ensure AI tools comply with the Data Protection Act (2018) and other data protection regulations; - 4.4.5.
+Staff will control the use of AI tools during assessments, including internal and external assessments, and classwork\coursework.